-Long Game’s founder, Lindsay Holden, describes the app as a “combination of personal finance and gaming.”
+Long Game’s founder, Lindsay Holden, describes the app as a “combination of personal finance and gaming”.
 The app encourages users to build their savings by paying them to play games.
-The app is supposed to help you build good habits by making you excited to put your money away, and thus less inclined to spend it.
+The app helps you build good habits by making saving exciting, thus you’re less inclined to spend.
 But does it work?

 Setting Up the App to Start Saving

-First things first: setting up a savings account still takes a bit more effort than getting started with a typical game app.
-Upon opening Long Game for the first time, users are prompted to open up a savings account with Long Game’s partner, Blue Ridge Bank, an FDIC-insured bank in Virginia.
+Setting up an account still takes a bit more effort than a typical game app.
+Upon opening Long Game for the first time, users are prompted to open up a savings account with Long Game’s partner, nbkc, an FDIC-insured bank.

 Once your account is set up, you’ll set up an automatic funding plan.
 Users link a funding source, such as a bank account, and set their preferences as to when (weekly/monthly/bi-monthly) and how much (minimum of $5) they want to save each cycle.
 Users can also make one-off deposits at any time to get started or to boost their savings.
 The amount that you have stored in your savings account determines how quickly you’ll earn coins, which are used within the app to play games.

 Also noteworthy: while Long Game will automatically deduct the pre-set amount from your bank account on the schedule that you select, you can opt to skip a withdrawal at any time if an unexpected expense arises.

 How Does Long Game Work?

 Coins work like they do in most apps: they accumulate over time, whether you’re playing Long Game or not.
-Users have other means of earning coins as well, such as by referring friends who sign up for Long Game, by making deposits, or through special promotions announced on the app.
+Users have other means of earning coins as well.
+You can refer friends who sign up, make deposits, or catch special promotions on the app.